minshiquan/GCGLE_Net/README.md

 state-of-the-art(SOTA) results
 ![img_5.png](img_5.png)

-<center>The overall architecture diagram of GCGLE-Net, figure(a) represents GCGLE block, which can effectively extract  local information from the global information extracted in BRA.</center>
+<center>The overall architecture diagram of GCGLE-Net, figure(a) represents GCGLE block, which can effectively extract  </center>
+local information from the global information extracted in BRA.

 ## 1. data and Model weights
 ### Synapse